 Often referred to as ‘jointly and severally’, in this option attorneys can make decisions jointly as well as independently from each other.
 This option does harbour some benefits, i.e. it is more flexible, urgent decisions can be made quickly for you and if one attorney cannot act or dies then your EPA will continue without the need for a substitute Attorney.

 In general, attorneys do not get paid to handle your personal or financial affairs.
 However, you can make provision in your Enduring Power of Attorney for your Attorneys to be financially compensated if you wish.
-It is quite uncommon for remuneration to be provided for, particularly when next of kin are appointed as Attorneys.
+Remuneration is rarely provided, especially when next of kin serve as Attorneys.

 You must inform your Attorneys of the responsibility you will give to them and you are also obliged to notify two other people of the fact that you have made one.
 The other two people you notify are called your ‘Notice Parties’.

 - If married or in a civil partnership, your spouse or civil partner (if living with you and not your Attorney)